 A journey to Antarctica is the journey of a lifetime (cheesy but true!).
-And the things you’ll see and experience—the sight of penguins marching along their snowy highways, the sound of a humpback whale surfacing to breathe—will far outweigh any minor hiccups around travel and packing.
-That said, there are things that will make your trip more comfortable, the experience more rewarding, and your memories richer.
+And the things you’ll see and experience—the sight of penguins marching along their snowy highways, the sound of a humpback whale surfacing to breathe—will far outweigh any minor hiccups around things like long travel days or figuring out how to pack your suitcase.
+That said, there are measures you can take that will make your trip more comfortable, the experience more rewarding, and your memories richer.
 Every ship and every adventure is different, of course, and you should pay close attention to what your outfitter recommends.
 But here’s what I learned on my 10-day expedition cruise to the Antarctic peninsula with the French cruise line Ponant.

 The Antarctic Book of Cooking and Cleaning: A Polar Journey, a collaboration between expedition leader Carol Devine, who spearheaded the 1994 cleanup mission, Project Antarctica, and artist/chef Wendy Trusler.

 Antarctica: An Intimate Portrait of a Mysterious Continent, a comprehensive investigation into the human obsession with the continent from science writer Gabrielle Walker.

 Secrets of the Ice: Antarctica’s Clues to the Climate, the Universe, and the Limits of Life, a photo-driven view of the research taking place in Antarctica, from journalist Veronika Meduna.

 Pack critical gear in your carry-on